randy3k/R-Box/README.md

-R package for Sublime Text 3
+R package for Sublime Text
 ------------

 It is previously known as [Enhanced-R](https://github.com/randy3k/Enhanced-R) and it is now refactored for ST3.
+ST2 is also supported with no further support/development.

 Features: